sjsikora/Hour-of-Code/README.md

 As a challenge to myself and my friends, I have committed to 100 days of coding for an hour.
 Here is a log of my day by day and the progress I make:

+### Day 10 2/13/23

+Missed another day.
+But today kept working on the app.
+Mostly just following along with a guide on how to make users login.
+Think I actually mightjust skip to the backend.
+I really don't like front end work, and swift, although it may not be, just feels so messy to me.

 ### Day 9 2/11/23

 No commits on this repo today.
 I was doing some researching about what would be a good project to develop next.
 I think I am going to try to make an app.
 This will probably end up being full stack, but I am exicted to start working on it and getting past problems along the way.
 Instead for today see the connections repo for day 9.
 Yet, you will not find a lot of work quite yet.